Perfect or Perfectionism?

 Ps 101:2 KJV will behave myself wisely in a perfect way.
 O when wilt thou come unto me?
 I will walk within my house with a perfect heart.

 It is interesting here that perfection is associated with not being unequally yoked with the wicked.
-That means obedience to God in all our ways, and not being afraid of the rejection of man.
+That means obedience to God in all our ways, and not being afraid of the rejection of man because we know God loves us.

 Prov 11:5 KJV The righteousness of the perfect shall direct his way: but the wicked shall fall by his own wickedness.